ceramicnetwork/docs/docs/reference/javascript/blockchain.md

 - add the newly created `BlockchainHandler` to the `handlers` list in [index.ts](https://github.com/ceramicnetwork/js-ceramic/blob/develop/packages/blockchain-utils-validation/src/index.ts)

 #### `validateLink()`
 The `validateLink` function validates a given LinkProof.
-This allows anyone to easily verify linkProofs and for Ceramic to validate  CAIP-10 Link Documents.
+This allows anyone to easily verify LinkProofs and for Ceramic to validate CAIP10Links.
 The function consumes a LinkProof and returns the LinkProof if valid, otherwise it returns null.
 Valid typically means that the given signature in the LinkProof is valid over the given message and is created by the given account.

 Make sure that `validateLink` can validate links created by `AuthProvider#createLink`.